Bicategories in Univalent Foundations: Univalent Bicategories

 \section{Univalent Bicategories}

-Recall that a (1-)category $\C$ (called `precategory' in \cite{rezk_completion}) is called \emph{univalent} if, for every two objects $a,b : \C_0$, the canonical map $\idtoiso_{a,b} : (a = b) \to \Iso{a}{b}$ from identities between $a$ and $b$ to isomorphisms between them is an equivalence.
+Recall that a \onecategory $\C$ (called `precategory' in \cite{rezk_completion}) is called \emph{univalent} if, for every two objects $a,b : \C_0$, the function $\idtoiso_{a,b} : (a = b) \to \Iso{a}{b}$ mapping the constant path to the identity isomorphism is an equivalence.
 For bicategories, where we have one more layer of structure, univalence can be imposed both \emph{locally} and \emph{globally}.